Introduction

 -

-Ensure AWS Trusted Root CA is still valid. -
+Certificates: AWS Root CA valid.

 show ap debug ble-table generic